Pascagoula, Mississippi: 2000 census

-In the city, the population was 26.9% under the age of 18, 12.0% from 18 to 24, 28.9% from 25 to 44, 20.4% from 45 to 64, and 11.9% who were 65 years of age or older.
+In the city, the age distribution was 26.9% under 18, 12.0% from 18 to 24, 28.9% from 25 to 44, 20.4% from 45 to 64, and 11.9% who were 65 or older.
 The median age was 33 years.
 For every 100 females, there were 101.8 males.
 For every 100 females age 18 and over, there were 100.9 males.
-The median income for a household in the city was $32,042, and the median income for a family was $39,044.
+The median income for a household in the city was $32,042, and for a family was $39,044.
 Males had a median income of $30,313 versus $22,594 for females.
 The per capita income for the city was $16,891.
 About 18.1% of families and 20.7% of the population were below the poverty line, including 31.4% of those under age 18 and 13.0% of those age 65 or over.

-According to census 2010, Pascagoula has the highest percentage of Puerto Ricans in Mississippi.
-Puerto Ricans make up nearly 5% of the city.

 Economy

 Pascagoula is a major industrial city of Mississippi, on the Gulf Coast.
 Prior to World War II, the town was a sleepy fishing village of about 5,000.
 The population skyrocketed with the war-driven shipbuilding industry.
-Although the city's population seemed to peak in the late 1970s and early 1980s as Cold War defense spending was at its height, Pascagoula experienced some new growth and development in the years before Hurricane Katrina.
+The city's population seemed to peak in the late 1970s and early 1980s, as Cold War defense spending was at its height.
+Pascagoula experienced some new growth and development in the years before Hurricane Katrina.

 Today, Pascagoula is home to the state's largest private, single-site employer, Ingalls Shipbuilding, owned by Huntington Ingalls Industries.
-Other major industries include the largest Chevron refinery in the world; Rolls-Royce Naval Marine specializing in U.S. Navy ship propulsion; and First Chemical/Chemours.
+Other major industries include the largest Chevron refinery in the world; Rolls-Royce Naval Marine, specializing in U.S. Navy ship propulsion; and First Chemical/Chemours.

 Naval Station Pascagoula was located on Singing River Island and was homeport to several Navy warships, as well as a large Coast Guard contingent.
-However, Naval Station Pascagoula was decommissioned as part of the 2005 BRAC recommendations and ceased operations in 2006.
+Naval Station Pascagoula was decommissioned as part of the 2005 Base Realignment and Closure recommendations, and ceased operations in 2006.

 Education

 The Pascagoula-Gautier School District serves Pascagoula.
-Resurrection Catholic School is a parochial school for grades PK3-12 established in 1882.
+Resurrection Catholic School is a parochial school for prekindergarten to grade 12, established in 1882.